Data compression

 we use c2rust

 to translate the original bzip2 C code to Rust.
-Early releases are available on GitHub, and also through the bzip2 crate we now maintain.
+Releases are available on GitHub, and also through the bzip2 crate we now maintain.

 What's Next

-We're currently seeking funding to complete work on zlib
+We're currently seeking funding to complete work on zlib-rs

 Work plan